 Qunar has been running Alluxio in production for over a year.
 Lei Xu explores how stream processing on Alluxio has led to a 16x performance improvement on average and 300x improvement at service peak time on workloads at Qunar.

-Xueyan li is a data platform R&D engineer at Qunar, where he is mainly responsible for the continuous integrated development of resource management system Mesos and distributed memory management system Alluxio, as well as data for all business lines based on public service support.
+Xueyan Li is a data platform R&D engineer at Qunar, where he is mainly responsible for the continuous integrated development of resource management system Mesos and distributed memory management system Alluxio, as well as data for all business lines based on public service support.
 Other focuses include the ELK log ETL platform, Spark, Storm, Flink, and Zeppelin.
-He graduated from Heilongjiang University with a degree in software engineering.
+He holds a degree in software engineering from Heilongjiang University.

 M.Sc. in Math (Theoretical Computer Science)